 You’ve probably heard this before, but it’s never a good idea to drink and drive.
 The best course of action you can take is to prepare for your night before you start drinking.
 That means if you plan on drinking, plan for what you will do when the party ends.
 If it’s at a friend’s house, maybe you could spend the night there.

 Calling an Uber, getting a hotel, or having someone else drive you home are all great options.
 The worst thing you can do is get to a party and start drinking with no plan on how to get home, because when people drink, they tend to get an inflated view of what they can handle.
 Once you’re drunk you may not even realize you aren’t good to drive.
 So, stay safe, and always have a plan ready when you’re sober.
+And if you’re having a party in Bakersfield, then you must opt for Bakersfield Bus Ride to reach out to the destination and to come back home safely.

 The most important thing to remember when you’re drinking at a party is that alcohol is designed to impair you.
 Whether you’ve had one drink or twenty, you are impaired on some level.
 Justin Kimball from Preszlerlaw-ns.com warns that despite the legal limits of blood-alcohol levels, a driver can be well under the legal limit and still experience impairment of their driving skills.
 Everyone experiences impairment at different levels.
 One person may be fine to drive after two or three beers, while another person may be completely incapable of safely operating a vehicle after consuming the same amount of alcohol.